mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 ### Amplience tenancy

-!!!
-TODO
-    describe/link to how Amplience is structured and how that relates to MACH composer projects.

 *What to look at when deciding on your Amplience tenancy model:*

 1. Consider when to create a new Amplience `hub`.
 Often `hub` are mapped against a commercetools `projects`